timothy-r/codewords/Readme.md

 * Fill out initial letters - set the character value of a number
 * Scan frequency of numbers in cells
 * Discover possible Q numbers
-* Use freqencies to discover possible vowels, use double chars too
+* Use frequencies to discover possible vowels, use double chars too
 * Consult Dictionary to guess at words